Forest Park (Springfield, Massachusetts): Attractions

 Among the Forest Park's notable year-round attractions are the Forest Park Zoo, which features large cats, monkeys, birds, and a number of other "exotic and indigenous animals"; several playgrounds; Porter Lake; an ice hockey and ice-skating rink, Cyr Arena; several baseball diamonds and a grandstand; a rose garden; a bocce court; a lawn bowling court; basketball and tennis courts; an aquatic garden (in the Asian style); numerous promenades; a beach volleyball court; several wooded groves; picnic areas; America's first public swimming pool (1899); ponds with various waterfowl; an exhibit of ancient dinosaur tracks, and an eternal flame that burns 24 hours a day honoring President John F. Kennedy.

 The ruggedly contoured valley of Pecousic Brook occupies more than half of the south side of the Forest Park.
-This area has been left largely Naturalist in style, although it features many walking trails and a few elegant bridges.
+This area has been left largely Naturalist in style, although it features many walking trails and a few bridges.
 This network of trails includes the Meadowbrook Ravine Trail, accessible near Barney Pond, and is a wide, well-traveled path with outlets to the Forest Park neighborhood of Springfield.

 The park is also home to many species of birds and wildlife.

 The statue at the Route 5 entrance to Forest Park was created by Peter Wolf Toth and is part of the Trail of the Whispering Giants.
 The statue represents Omiskanoagwiak.

 A statue of a golden retriever, Stone Dog II, currently stands between the park's largest playground and the zoo.
 The statue is a near replica of an older statue (known by Springfield natives and park patrons as Stone Dog), which went missing from the park in 1987.
 The original Stone Dog dates back to the late 19th century.

 Since 1970, the Environmental Center for Our Schools (or ECOS, as it is commonly called) takes all Springfield public school students in grades four through seven on a two-day environmental learning outing in Forest Park.
 The headquarters of this organization is located in Forest Park.